isblab/desmosome/scripts/README.md

 2. `validation_fit_to_data.py`: Same as above for the fit to data not used in modeling.
 3. `cuttoff_compute.py`: Generates the table of cutoffs for different thresholds that can be used in creating the contact maps.
 See also `utils_helpers_archive/rectangle_overlap.py` to see how the regions of a lower threshold (>0.2 in the paper) are separated from those at a higher threshold (>0.25 in the paper)
 4. `compare_sample_A_B.py`: Compares the Sample A/B Localization Densities using an implementation of cross-correlation as part of statistical tests for sampling exhaustiveness
 5. `chimera_density.py`: The Chimera script that can load the densities and apply the visualization thresholds used in the paper. **The same thresholds are used for all the three runs.**.
-Also see Note below.

 ----